 Since the GSI Personal Java Press comes with its own included mug separate from the press, it is easy to make coffee for two, sharing the coffee from the press.

 The Personal Java Press comes with a separate cup that conveniently stacks inside the press (though you have to disassemble the screen and rod first).
-We really liked this feature, as it means everything can pack down decently well.
+We liked this feature, as it means everything can pack down decently well.
 However, the press itself is still rather bulky and heavy for stashing in a backpack.

 All the pieces of the GSI Personal Java Press.
 Having an included but separate mug makes it so you can drink your coffee sooner and easily share with others.